Berks County Pennsylvania assistance programs.

 Call the Berks Community action agency.
 The main office is in Reading but resources are offered across the county.
 (610) 375-7866.

-Clothing distribution centers range from low cost thrift stores to more traditional clothing closets.
+Free clothing and furniture distribution centers range from low cost thrift stores to more traditional clothing closets.
+There are also free furniture banks.
 The organizations are run by both non-profits as well as local charities.
 What may be provided from the location ranges by donation levels, but some examples are below.

 - Free clothes for work or an interview.